 Note for the non-USA audience: the tomato sauce discussed here is canned cooked tomatoes generally salted.
 If starting with something labeled passata or pureed passata you will likely need to cook the tomatoes down a little extra.

 This sauce is simple to make, in fact, the most difficult task is assembling the ingredients from the pantry.
 Other than that, it is a short simmer.
 One of the beauties of barbecue sauce is you can more easily personalize it by modifying any flavor you would like.
-Although it should be noted that the feeling often expressed is the perfectly grilled meat is the intended focus, not the sauce.
+Although it should be noted that the feeling often expressed is that perfectly grilled meat is the intended focus, not the sauce.
 Therefore, the sauce is usually not very spicy hot, and some even argue that the sauce is not needed at all.
 But, I am not willing to go that far.

 Notes on the Ingredients